Valerie Solanas: Media response

 The shooting of Warhol propelled Solanas into the public spotlight, prompting a flurry of commentary and opinions in the media.
 Robert Marmorstein, writing in The Village Voice, declared that Solanas "has dedicated the remainder of her life to the avowed purpose of eliminating every single male from the face of the earth".
-Norman Mailer called her the "Robespierre of feminism".
-Historian Alice Echols writes that members of New York Radical Women knew "next to nothing" about Solanas until her 1968 shooting of Warhol, but that afterward, Solanas’s case became a cause célèbre among radical feminists, and SCUM Manifesto became "obligatory reading".
+Writer Norman Mailer called her the "Robespierre of feminism".
+Historian Alice Echols writes that members of New York Radical Women knew "next to nothing" about Solanas until her 1968 shooting of Warhol, but that afterward, Solanas's case became a cause célèbre among radical feminists, and SCUM Manifesto became "obligatory reading".

 Ti-Grace Atkinson, the New York chapter president of the National Organization for Women (NOW), described Solanas as "the first outstanding champion of women's rights" and "a 'heroine' of the feminist movement", and "smuggled [her manifesto] ... out of the mental hospital where Solanas was confined".
 According to Betty Friedan, the NOW board rejected Atkinson's statement.
 Atkinson left NOW and founded another feminist organization.
 According to Friedan, "the media continued to treat Ti-Grace as a leader of the women's movement, despite its repudiation of her".
 Kennedy, another NOW member, called Solanas "one of the most important spokeswomen of the feminist movement."

 English professor Dana Heller argued that Solanas was "very much aware of feminist organizations and activism", but "had no interest in participating in what she often described as 'a civil disobedience luncheon club.'"
 Heller also stated that Solanas could "reject mainstream liberal feminism for its blind adherence to cultural codes of feminine politeness and decorum which the SCUM Manifesto identifies as the source of women's debased social status".